davidseve/cloud-native-deployment-strategies/README.md

 ## Introduction

 One important topic in the `Cloud Native` is the `Microservice Architecture`.
 We are not any more dealing wih one monolithic application.
-We have several applications that have dependencies on each other and also has other dependencies like broker or data bases.
+We have several applications that have dependencies on each other and also has other dependencies like brokers or data bases.

 Applications have its own life cycle, so we should be able to execute independent blue/green deployment.
 All the applications and dependencies will not change its version at the same time.